Unorthodox Reviews had a heart-to-heart with Afrobeat artist Tibu. We talked about his thoughts on life, his music, and his future.

 1. Who is Tibu and what makes him different from other artists?

 Lool serious, straight to the ‘myself questions’ okay errm I’m just a normal young vibrant guy really, a Christian, singer/songwriter, a producer and also an engineering student at KNUST trying to succeed in all aspects of my life.
 I think personally my dynamism in lyric writing fused with Afropop and Afrobeats is the unique thing I have to bring to the table.

 Well as I’m a producer most of my attention is on detail and melodies.
-For me, the beat should be able to communicate the message in the song, for example, a love song on hearing the beat you would know it’s a love this makes it easier to come up with the lyrics.
+For me, the beat should be able to communicate the message in the song, for example, one should be able to know the theme for any instrumental and this makes it easier to come up with the lyrics.
 “The beat tells the entire concept of the music.
 It’s an intricate non-verbal part of the music I am very particular about.